HussainSucksAtCoding/wdct/README.md

 You can use multiple tags.
 Sorting is optional and it will be based on date_added by default.

-Despite what the name implies, this script doesnt really download the wallpaper. it prints the paths for you to download(using tools like ```wget```).
+Despite what the name implies, this tool doesnt really download the wallpaper. it prints the paths for you to download(using tools like ```wget```).
 **Example**: ```wget $(wdcs fantasy views)```